 The first dealer is chosen by a draw for high card, and thereafter the turn to deal proceeds clockwise.
 The entire deck is dealt one at a time, face down, beginning on the dealer's left.
 The players then pick up their cards and arrange them by suits.

 Each player decides how many tricks they will be able to take.
 The player to the dealer's left starts the bidding and, in turn, each player states how many tricks they expect to win.
 There is only one round of bidding, and the minimum bid is One.
 Every player must make a bid; no player may pass.
 No suit is named in the bid, for as the name of the game implies, spades are always trump.

-THE PLAY: The game is scored by hands, and the winner must make a certain number of points, which is decided before the game begins.
+The game is scored by hands, and the winner must make a certain number of points, which is decided before the game begins.
 Five hundred points is common, but 300 points is suitable for a short game.
 The player on the dealer's left makes the opening lead, and players must follow suit, if possible.
 If a player cannot follow suit, they may play a trump or discard.
 The trick is won by the player who plays the highest trump or if no trump was played, the player who played the highest card in the suit led.
 The player who wins the trick leads next.
 Play continues until none of the players have any cards left.
-Each hand is worth 13 tricks.
-Spades cannot be led unless played previously or player to lead has nothing but Spades in their hand.
+Each hand has 13 tricks taken.
+Spades cannot be led unless they have been played previously or player has nothing to lead but Spades in their hand.